 In order to fully remove LimeRAT from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see LimeRAT or programs, related to it, we suggest what most security experts advise – to download and run a scan of your computer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of LimeRAT files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove LimeRAT Trojan from Windows.

-- Guide 2: Get rid of LimeRAT Trojan from Mac OS X.
+- Guide 2: Get rid of LimeRAT Trojan on Mac OS X.

-- Guide 3: Remove LimeRAT Trojan from Google Chrome.
+- Guide 3: Remove LimeRAT Trojan in Google Chrome.